-NOTICE: On models equipped with a TPMS, the sensors are located 180° from the valve stem.
+On models equipped with a TPMS, the sensors are located $180^{\circ}$ from the valve stem.
 Use caution when servicing tires.
-To avoid damaging a sensor, break the bead at the valve stem, then at 90° and 270° from the valve stem as required.
+To avoid damaging a sensor, break the bead at the valve stem, then at $90^{\circ}$ and $270^{\circ}$ from the valve stem as required.

-With a TPMS, the pressure of each tire can be viewed in the MFD.
+With a TPMS, the pressure of each tire can be viewed in the MFD and in the display for Infotainment motorcycles on rider screens.
 If dashes display instead of a pressure value while traveling above 15 MPH (24 km/h), the system may not be functioning properly.
 See your dealer for service.

 The TPMS warning indicator will illuminate if low tire pressure is detected.
 Always correct low tire pressure promptly.
 Always inspect tire pressure and condition before each ride.
-See page 70.
+See page 64.